fuganater/watch-winder/README.md

 # watch-winder
 Code for the gyro watch winder.

-This code rotates the watch 30 times (15 each direction) every hour.
+This code rotates the watch 30 times (15 each direction) every 30 minutes.